-One of the big events for most kids as they grow up is when they’re first allowed to stay home alone for the first time is a big deal.
+Letting kids stay home alone for the first time is a big deal.
 It’s a mark of maturity and parental trust.
 The hard part for the parents is deciding when it’s appropriate and for how long.
 Your idea of when to let your kids stay home alone may not match what they want.

 The laws on when kids can stay home alone vary from state to state, but most states decline to give an actual age requirement.
-Many do give recommended ages, which can range from age 8 to 14.
-Considering that most places kids can start babysitting at age 12, I consider older than that to be overly strict on the state’s part, but that’s what you have to consider when you’re making this decision.
+Many give recommended ages, which can range from age 8 to 14.
+Considering that most places kids can start babysitting at age 12, I consider older than that to be overly strict on the state’s part.
+That’s something you have to consider when you’re making this decision.

 A part of the rules effective in your state will depend on how safe the situation is.
 Being home alone for a while during the day is very different from being home alone all night.